akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 Our processor receives each item passed by our reader and converts it to product.

 If the product is already known, we skip the item.
+Of course, in the case of production import, we will update the product as well by changing the properties of the loaded product.

 We create a minimal product, to go further, you can take a look on :doc:`/cookbook/product/manipulate-product`